nguyensjsu/fa21-172-the-beacons-are-lit/journals/MaryJournal.md

 ### December 6th, 2021

-- Finalized testing of APIs and deployed philz-cart to GKE
+- Finalized testing of APIs and deployed philz-cart to GKE, setup Kong API, and ran tests in jumpbox

   ![Screen Shot 2021-12-06 at 11.35.09 PM](images/Screen Shot 2021-12-06 at 11.35.09 PM.png)